 The Jiu Valley Miners' Strike took place in 1977.
 Aug 1–3, 1977.

-Who won the Jiu Valley Miners' Strike?
+What was the outcome of the Jiu Valley Miners' Strike?

 What was the significance of the Jiu Valley Miners' Strike?